oanda/apidocs/sections/trades.md

         "updated": 0                    // Trade that was partially closed by the request.
 Oldest trades updated first.
         "closed": []                    // List of trades closed by the request "interest": []                  // List of trades that have incurred interest since the last request.
-        "instrument" : "EUR_USD",       // Symbol of instrument trade was created with "units" : 2,                    // Number of units traded
+        "units" : 2,                    // Number of units traded
-        "price" : 1.25955,              // Price the trade was executed at "marginUsed" : 0.063,           // Percentage of available margin used
-        "side" : "sell"                 // Direction trade was executed in "time" : "2013-07-11T15:21:19Z" // Execution time of trade (in RFC3339 format) }
+        "side" : "sell"                 // Direction trade was executed in "instrument" : "EUR_USD",       // Symbol of instrument trade was created with "time" : "2013-07-11T15:21:19Z" // Execution time of trade (in RFC3339 format) "price" : 1.25955,              // Price the trade was executed at "marginUsed" : 0.063,           // Percentage of available margin used "takeProfit" : 0,               // The take-profit associated with the trade, if any "stopLoss" : 0,                 // The stop-loss associated with the trade, if any "trailingStop" : 0              // The trailing stop associated with the trade, if any }

 #### Data Parameters